rcook/beginning-practical-haskell/part01.md

 ## Differences between GHC and GHCI

+There are naturally many differences between the interactive and non-interactive Haskell environments.
+The most important ones for our immediate purposes are:

 * Names can be _shadowed_ in GHCI: i.e. we can introduce a new `z` that _hides_ the previous definition with name `z`
-* In "full" Haskell, a top-level name can be used exactly once
+* In Haskell source files, a top-level name can be used exactly once
-* Though "full" Haskell allows shadowing within nested lexical scopes
+* Shadowing is allowed within Haskell source files, specifically within nested lexical scopes
+* In fact, that is exactly what's happening in GHCI: each line entered at the prompt is effectively a new lexical scope nested within the previous lexical scope

 # A more realistic example